apache/nuttx/README.txt

      you will get the stdio.h from the incompatible, foreign C library and not the nuttx stdio.h (at nuttx/include/stdio.h) that you wanted.

-     This can cause really confusion in the buildds and you must always be sure the -nostdinc is included in the CFLAGS.
+     This can cause really confusion in the builds and you must always be sure the -nostdinc is included in the CFLAGS.
 That will assure that you take the include files only from

   5. Libraries.
 What was said above header files applies to libraries.
      You do not want to include code from the libraries of any foreign C libraries built into your toolchain.
-If this happens you will get perplexing errors about undefined sysmbols.
+If this happens you will get perplexing errors about undefined symbols.
 To avoid these errors, you will need to add -nostdlib to your CFLAGS flags to assure that you only take code from the NuttX libraries.